ArantesVini/ArantesVini/README.md

 ## My name is Vinicius, but you can call me Vini 😎

-🐍 I’m currently working as Data Analyst, using **Python**, **Databricks**, **SQL Server**, and **Power BI**  in a brazillian cooperative bank 💰.
+🐍 I’m currently working as Data Analyst, using **Python**, **Databricks**, **SQL Server/mySQL**, and **Power BI**  in a brazillian cooperative bank 💰.

-🤓 My studies are currently focused on Machine Learning with Python 🤖
+🤓 My studies are currently focused on Machine Learning Engineering with Python 🤖 and Offensive Cybersecurity 👾

 📖 I am studying Analysis and Systems Development at UNOPAR 💻

 👽 My hobbies are playing games (mainly Zelda on Switch or strategy games on PC) and watch One Piece ☠️!

-🥊 Also I'am praticing Boxing (the reason I slowed down with my commits), as a Martial Arts enthusiast I have already praticed Brazillian Jiu-jitsu, Muay Thai and Kick boxing.
+🥊 Also I'am praticing Boxing, as a Martial Arts enthusiast I have already praticed Brazillian Jiu-jitsu, Muay Thai and Kick boxing.

 ---